chaser164/gutcheck/README.md

 - POST will sign up an admin user and send a validation email.
     - Request body must contain a username and password field.
     - Response will be username and token.
-    - UNPROTECTED ENDPOINT AT THE MOMENT FOR DEV PURPOSES; THIS MUST CHANGE IN THE FUTURE!!!
+    - UNPROTECTED ENDPOINT AT THE MOMENT FOR DEV PURPOSES; THIS MUST CHANGE IN THE FUTUREls!

 api/v1/users/reset-email/
 - POST will send password reset email